 K.C.
 Settlement Agreement

-The settlement agreement and Legal Advisory spell out the legal responsibilities of a school district in cases when a student is identified, by an IEP or 504 team, for special education and related services as a result of diabetes, and when that student requires administration of insulin during the school day.
+The settlement agreement and Legal Advisory spell out the legal responsibilities of a school district in cases when a student is identified, by an Individualized Education Program or 504 team, for special education and related services as a result of diabetes, and when that student requires administration of insulin during the school day.